Ascilions/License/README.md

 ## 1. LICENSE GRANT

-The Licensor hereby grants you (the "Licensee") a **non-exclusive, non-transferable, royalty-free** license to use, copy, modify, distribute, and sublicense the **Assets** subject to the conditions outlined in this License.
+The Licensor hereby grants you (the "Licensee") a **non-exclusive, non-transferable, royalty-free** license to view, which may not be copied, modified, distributed, or sublicensed, the Licensor grants your permission to use the **Assets** subject to the conditions outlined in this License.

 ## 2. CONDITIONS